celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/plumo.md

 ### Troubleshooting

 This section contains some common issues contributors may run into while running the setup software.
+If you have any questions, please reach out on the #plumo channel in the [Celo Discord server](https://discord.gg/6yWMkgM).
+It is recommended that you have another device to be able to reach out in case of persistent issues.

 **Permissions:**
 - You may need to change the permissions on both the `generate` and `contribute` files to be able to run them.
 For example, on macOS, you can run `chmod u+x generate-macos contribute-macos`.